 So, as far as bagless cleaners go, the Samsung Jet 90 Pet is a good choice for allergy sufferers.

 However, the bagless design allows allergens to escape during the emptying process, so a bagged vacuum is probably the better choice if you have allergies.
-There aren’t many bagged cordless vacuums available, but the Halo Capsule is one option.
+There aren’t many bagged cordless vacuums available, but the Halo Capsule is one option that we liked in our review.

 Emptying and Cleaning